Lombiq/Gulp-Extensions/Readme.md

 This helper compiles and minifies the given scss files and copies the output to the given folder.

-Import the *Tasks/scss-targets.js* file in your Gulpfile then create a Gulp task that uses this helper as a pipeline.
+Import the *Tasks/scss-targets.js* file in your Gulpfile, then create a Gulp task that uses this helper as a pipeline.

 Usage: